ironcodex/ironcodex-web/_posts/2021-03-15-battlerep-syzygy.md

   <img src="{{ site.baseurl }}/images/battlerep/{{ page.date | date: "%Y-%m-%d" }}/02.jpg"/>
 </span>

 I won initiative and decided to go first to grab some board space.
-I initially thought the top side to be worse due to the more exposed flag and objective, but I was probably wrong on that one :D, I’ve placed my Snowdrifts centrally with one allowing my solo to camp flag while having concealment.
+I initially thought the top side to be worse due to the more exposed flag and objective, but I was probably wrong on that one 😃, I’ve placed my Snowdrifts centrally with one allowing my solo to camp flag while having concealment.

 From left side you can see Pyre troll (not surprising considering the burning earth), I deployed my Champs centrally with Valka in second line, Impaler in position to snipe most of the targets turn 2, right next to him is Madrak, Dhunian Archon and Earthborn on the flank.
 My whelp waited to spawn as I thought it might make a difference against his Assault boys.
-On the middle right you can notice the Dhunian objective marker I made out of clay :P
+On the middle right you can notice the Dhunian objective marker I made out of clay 😜

 ### Crucible Guard deployment